aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 :::note
 Metrics like `kafka_log_LogCleaner_cleaner_recopy_percent_Value` and `kafka_log_LogCleanerManager_time_since_last_run_ms_Value` provide
-insights into the log cleaner\'s operation, which helps in compacting the Kafka logs.
+insights into the log cleaner's operation, which helps in compacting the Kafka logs.

 `Log Flush Rate Metrics` give insights into the log flush operations.